Week 2 — Team ideation

 I’m a guide.
 This is Josh’s first time team-leading, and I’ll try and be as helpful but hands-off as possible.
 I’ve been in various senior, team lead, and CTO positions during my career, so really want someone else to take this opportunity to lead.

 I’m quite direct.
 I tend to quickly reign in scope creep, not by striking off ideas, but by creating escape hatches for when things go wrong.
 (E.g. there’s talk of porting the Twine product to a more polished Unity (n.d.) product, but I would make it clear that if time runs out, then we can ship the Twine product instead.)
 Or if someone says “I don’t think…” then I would educate them (using either humble opinions or informed facts), but again - not to shoot them down, but to level the knowledge landscape and get us closer to the finish line.

-I’m a dreamer and might drift off now and again.
+I’m a dreamer.
+Sometimes, not too often, I might drift off a bit during conversation (don’t we all?).
 My fix is to rewatch our recorded video chats, then find missed information, create missing tasks, etc. But, I also turn this con into a pro by having my notebook handy and jotting everything down sharpish so I can get back to the conversation, and a bonus is that my idea isn’t lost.

 Onwards and upwards.
 We’re just getting started, and I can’t wait to see what we come up with.

 - Made a team logo for fun.
 (No worries if it’s just a placeholder, and Maciej whips up something more pro.)

 - Worked on Twine prototype some more, and made audio work.